 There is probably no way to do that.
 For yogurt to form, the milk must be inoculated with a culture of live Lactobacillus acidophilus bacteria.
 Pasteurization kills all bacteria, so you can’t make yogurt from pasteurized milk without using bacterial cultures.
-So, you can use pasteurized milk to make yogurt but cannot make yogurt by solely using the pasteurized milk.
+So, you can use pasteurized milk to make yogurt but cannot make yogurt by solely using pasteurized milk.

-What is pasteurized milk?
+What is Pasteurized Milk?

 Pasteurized milk is the product obtained by heating raw milk inadequately operated equipment to a given temperature for a definite time and then rapidly cooling it.